-The spending on digital transformation worldwide will grow from USD 1.6 trillion in 2022 to USD 3.4 trillion in 2026, more than a two-fold increase in just four years, according to Statista.
+The spending on digital transformation worldwide will grow from USD 2.15 trillion in 2023 to USD 3.4 trillion in 2026, more than a two-fold increase in just four years, according to Statista.
 Transformation in health services is part of this global digital acceleration that we are experiencing now across all sectors of the economy.

 Digital transformation is also the single leading IT priority for almost 75% of global companies surveyed by Statista last year.
 These numbers combined show that today's digital landscape is evolving at a breathtaking speed, and large-scale change has become a strategy of choice for businesses in many fields.
 But how prepared are healthcare organizations for the new reality?

 Many posts on our blog discuss specific medical technologies.
 However, today, we take a bird's-eye view of how the different tools integrate within an organization to drive greater productivity and sustainability.
-We explore the trends that have brought us here, the main areas of digital investment, the primary benefits, and the thorniest challenges in healthcare transformation.
+We explore digital trends healthcare that have brought us here, the main areas of digital investment, the primary benefits, and the thorniest challenges in healthcare transformation.

 What is behind the buzzword of digital transformation strategy?
 In general, it is a multi-year journey to achieve substantial improvements in organizational performance with the help of digital technologies.
 It takes much more than automating paperwork and reducing costs in the medical field.
 Usually, it involves innovative, better ways to deliver care and ensure patient well-being.
 Some core transformative technologies are artificial intelligence, robotics, and cloud computing.